ORCP 73 – JUDGMENTS BY CONFESSION

 JUDGMENTS BY CONFESSION

 A(2) Consumer transactions.
-No judgment by confession may be entered without action upon a contract, obligation, or liability which arises out of the sale of goods or furnishing of services for personal, family, or household use, or out of a loan or other extension of credit for personal, family, or household purposes, or upon a promissory note which is based upon such sale or extension of credit.
+No judgment by confession may be entered without action upon a contract, obligation, or liability that arises out of the sale of goods or the furnishing of services for personal, family, or household use; out of a loan or other extension of credit for personal, family, or household purposes; or upon a promissory note that is based upon such sale or extension of credit.

-B(2) It must state concisely the facts out of which it arose, and show that the sum confessed therefor is justly and presently due;
+B(2) it must state concisely the facts out of which the judgment arose, and show that the sum confessed therefor is justly and presently due;

-B(3) It must contain a statement that the person or persons signing the judgment understands that it authorizes entry of judgment without further proceeding which would authorize execution to enforce payment of the judgment; and
+B(3) it must contain a statement that the person or persons signing the judgment understands that the statement authorizes entry of judgment without further proceeding that would authorize execution to enforce payment of the judgment; and

-C Application by plaintiff.
+C Filing of statement by plaintiff; entry, enforcement of judgment.
 Judgment by confession may be ordered by the court upon the filing of the statement required by section B of this rule.
 The judgment may be entered and enforced in the same manner and with the same effect as a judgment in an action.

 D Confession by joint debtors.
 One or more joint debtors may confess a judgment for a joint debt due.
-Where all the joint debtors do not unite in the confession, the judgment shall be entered and enforced against only those who confessed it and it is not a bar to an action against the other joint debtors upon the same demand.
+Where all of the joint debtors do not unite in the confession, the judgment shall be entered and enforced against only those debtors who confessed it and the judgment is not a bar to an action against the other joint debtors upon the same demand.